menu icon

 Jump to Recipe

-The easiest chocolate Christmas candy!
+Chocolate nonpareils candy is the easiest candy to make!
 Eat plain or add to a cup of hot chocolate for a burst of flavor.
 Easy to customize and great for gift giving!

 You might also like our hot chocolate bombs, our peppermint bark cups, or our hot chocolate sticks.

-The beauty of this recipe is that you don’t need any candy-making skills.
+• Easy to make.
+The beauty of this recipe is that you don't need any candy-making skills.
 No thermometer, no special tools, no tempering.
-If you can melt chocolate in the microwave or double boiler you can make these!
+If you can melt chocolate in the microwave or a double boiler, you can make these!

 • Melted chocolate (I used melted chocolate chips, but chocolate wafers or melted chocolate bars work too).
 The amount of chocolate that you use is up to you.
 I didn't include measurements, but since you need to wait for the chocolate drops to harden before making the second batch, I recommend melting small amounts at a time (3-4 ounces) and then melting more as needed.

-• Toppings like crushed candy canes, dehydrated mini marshmallows, nonpareils, chocolate sprinkles, mini chocolate chips, etc.
+• Toppings: White nonpareils sprinkles are standard, but you can use any assortment of crushed candy canes, dehydrated mini marshmallows, nonpareils, chocolate sprinkles, mini chocolate chips, etc.

-Line a baking sheet with parchment paper then cover the pan with rows of toppings.
+Step 1: Line a baking sheet with parchment paper, then cover the pan with rows of toppings.

 melted chocolate drops on sprinkles